-Setting up an encrypted database connection
+Setting up an encrypted database connection with SSL

-The following procedure outlines how to set up a secure external Oracle® database connection.
+The following procedure outlines how to set up a secure external MySQL® database connection and verify that the MySQL® Server supports SSL encryption.

 NOTE: This procedure must be performed after installation but before you start the Management Server.